twitter/pelikan/01-project.md

 ### Products

-Currently Pelikan yields three main products, all of which are backends/servers.
+Currently Pelikan yields three production-ready products, all of which are backends/servers.

 * `pelikan_twemcache`: a Twemcache replacement
 * `pelikan_slimcache`: a Memcached-like server with ultra-low memory overhead- compared to Memcached/Redis, the per-key overhead is reduced by up to 90%
-* `pelikan_pingserver`: an over-engineered, production-ready ping server useful as a tutorial and for measuring baseline RPC performance
+* `pelikan_pingserver`: an over-engineered ping server useful as a tutorial and for measuring baseline RPC performance